-CYJ is a fully kosher facility checked by the Kosher Supervisors of Wisconsin.
+CYJ is an entirely kosher facility checked by the Kosher Supervisors of Wisconsin.
 Carefully prepared menus are kid-friendly, healthy and delicious.
 Breakfast always includes cold cereal and a hot entrée such as pancakes, bagels or eggs.
-Low fat milk, along with Lactaid and soy milk are available.
+Low-fat milk, along with Lactaid and soy milk are available.
 Lunch and dinner entrees include various chicken and beef dishes and daily meals like homemade pizza and grilled cheese.
-At lunch and dinner, there is a salad bar that provides campers alternative choices to the main entrée.
+At lunch and dinner, there is a salad bar that provides campers alternate options to the main entrée.
 If there is a meat meal, there is always a vegetarian option.
-Campers are served a snack in the morning and afternoon and there is always fresh fruit available throughout the day.
+Campers are served a snack in the morning and afternoon, and there is always fresh fruit available throughout the day.

 What if my child has special dietary needs or food allergies?

 We have worked with a variety of campers to accommodate their dietary needs or food allergies.
 CYJ Midwest is nut free (we serve Sun and SoyNut Butter!) and our kitchen has worked with lactose-free, gluten-free, vegetarian and vegan campers, as well as a variety of food allergies.
 We provide Lactaid, soy milk and vegetarian options at all meals.